 Setting – To set the scene, I Include wide shots of the forest showcasing the height of the trees and wild feeling.
 Details like pine cones and leaves carpeting the forest floor add texture and depth.
 We used these to create wreaths.

 Characters.
 Who was there?
 What friends did we manage to convince to join us on our tree journey and how did they experience it.
-Not only faces, but what tells you a little about this character?
+Not only faces, but what tells you a little about their character?
 In the last photo you can see a sleepy toddler being carried along with the tree.

 Get my top ten list of spots in Oahu complete with photos + directions, so you know exactly what to expect.
 You’ll also receive ongoing adventures, beautiful images and happy updates.
 Escape to the islands once a month and learn exactly how to enjoy Hawaii like someone who raises their family here!